 Read →The founder takes the most risk, works the most hours, and stands last in line to get paid.
 Everyone else at the cap table negotiated themselves a floor.
 Here's the case that founders should too.

 Read →Technology founders have created more wealth in the last thirty years than any force in economic history.
-And yet the financial products available to them were designed for failure — not success.
+And yet the financial products built for them assume they'll fail.

-Isn't it time we built financial products for founders that assume they will succeed — not fail?
+Isn't it time we built financial products that assume founders will succeed — and free them to perform at their best?

 The most valuable thing we can do for the future of humanity is make it financially viable for more people to try to change the world.

 We built Rising Tide to change that calculus.
 Not to make founding risk-free — it shouldn't be — but to make the downside survivable, the timeline to liquidity shorter, and the wealth creation real before you've already won.
-If we can shift the financial math even modestly — less catastrophic downside, real liquidity years before a traditional exit, access to wealth-creation tools that don't require a nine-figure outcome to unlock — we believe significantly more people will make the leap.
+If we can shift the financial math even modestly — less catastrophic downside, real liquidity years before a traditional exit, access to wealth-creation tools that don't require a nine-figure outcome to unlock — we believe significantly more people will make the leap into becoming founders.

 And if significantly more talented people make that leap?
-More startups working on food security.
+More startups working on AI & food security.
 More companies attacking climate.
 More founders pushing on energy, manufacturing, medicine.
-That's not just a financial return on our products — that's why we built this firm.
+That's not just a financial return on our products — it could be multiple leaps forward for humanity.

 Our GoalBy making the calculus of becoming a founder an order of magnitude better, we'll help the world get an order of magnitude more startup founders.

-Building a company is the most asymmetric bet most people will ever make — roughly six-in-ten chance of nothing.
-The EFDPF changes the terms of that bet.
-Pledge up to 10% of your founder stock to Rising Tide today, and if your company fails within ten years, we pay you back 100% of the pledged value in cash.
+Building a company is the most asymmetric bet most people make — a six-in-ten chance of nothing — and that fear shapes every call you make.
+The EFDPF changes the bet: pledge up to 10% of your founder stock, and if your company fails within ten years, we pay you back 100% of the pledged value in cash.
 Your voting rights are returned via proxy — you stay fully in control.

-By Series C, your shares may be worth eight figures on paper — but concentrated late-stage stock is a binary bet.
+By Series C, your shares may be worth eight figures on paper — but a concentrated late-stage position is a binary bet, and carrying that risk in your head pulls your focus right when the IPO run demands all of it.
 One bad down-round can wipe out years of value under layers of liquidation preference.

 The ECLF lets exceptional Series C+ founders, executives, and early employees diversify a slice of that position into a pool of 50–75 elite US private companies.
-At this stage, the math doesn't raise your expected return — it dramatically reduces your chance of losing, converting a concentrated binary risk into a reliable, predictable outcome.
+It won't raise your expected return — it dramatically cuts your chance of losing, turning a binary bet into a reliable outcome so you can stop guarding your downside and finish the race focused.

 A closed-end fund that invests follow-on capital into the most promising companies already in the Rising Tide ecosystem — the same startups behind the EFLF and ECLF pools.
 Every LP is a startup founder.
 The investment committee is composed entirely of successful founders.
 The companies receive capital from a source they already trust, with LPs who can add genuine operational value rather than just a check.